Head-on collision and merging entropy of black holes: reconsideration of Hawking's inequality: Energy ratio of gravitational radiation with merging entropy

+In order for vanishing $x$, the numerical factor should be calibrated as $\alpha=1/\pi$.
+In the following we use this numerical value.

 Next we consider the case of high-energy collision of black holes.
-To estimate the energy rate of the high-energy collision, we will discuss the length of crease set again.
-Here we comment that the distinction between low- and high-energy collisions depends on timeslicing.
+To estimate the energy ratio of the high-energy collision, we will discuss the length of crease set again.
+Intuitively, we say that the black hole collision with short crease set corresponds to the high-energy collision since its spatial scale will be shortened by the Lorentz boost.
+Firstly we comment that the distinction between low- and high-energy collisions depends on timeslicing.
 By a coordinate transformation related to the Lorentz boost of the black holes, the irreducible mass $M_{irr}$ of the black hole can be converted into the kinetic energy brought by linear momentum $P$ while the ADM-energy of the colliding system does not change.
 In the following we show that low-energy collision with identical masses $M_{irr}$ corresponds to high-energy collision with identical masses $M_{irr}'=\sqrt{M_{irr}^2-P^2}$ and linear momentum $P$, by an appropriate coordinate transformation which changes the coordinate separation between the colliding black holes.

-Firstly, to develop the same discussion between low- and high-energy collision, we prepare two pair of coalescing black holes whose crease sets are with length $2r_0\sim$Fig.\ref{fig:bb}(a) and with $2r_0/\gamma\sim$Fig.\ref{fig:bb}(b), where their crease sets are almost tangent to their timeslicing, respectively.
+Here, to develop the same discussion between low- and high-energy collision, we prepare two pair of coalescing black holes whose crease sets are with length $2r_0\sim$Fig.\ref{fig:bb}(a) and with $2r_0/\gamma\sim$Fig.\ref{fig:bb}(b), where their crease sets are almost tangent to their timeslicing, respectively ($\gamma=1/\sqrt{1-\beta^2}, \beta=v/c$, and $v$ is velocity relative to mass center).
 To make coordinate separations between each colliding black holes same, we changes the timeslicing of collision (b) related to the Lorentz boost with factor $\gamma >1$ as illustrated in Fig.\ref{fig:bb}(b).

 Then each black hole in (b) gains linear momentum (Bowen-York parameter\cite{BY}) $P=\sqrt{\gamma^2-1}M_{irr}$ and their irreducible mass $M_{irr}$ decreases by factor $1/\gamma$ since `ADM-energy' $M_{ADM}^2=M_{irr}^2+P^2$ does not change.
 After all we see that when we compare two colliding systems with same ADM-energy and same coordinate separation the crease set of high-energy collision is shorter than that of low-energy collision in proper length.